 Applying for a custom or antique vehicle registration in North Dakota are procedures that must be completed by owners of these special types of motor vehicles in order to avoid violating the applicable state laws.
 Applicants can obtain antique and custom car registration documents through the state Department of Transportation (DOT).
-Note that both the procedure to register custom car projects and the process of registering a vintage car follow different steps than those in the standard car registration procedure.
-Learn how to obtain an ND antique car registration and a registration for custom cars by reading the sections below.
+Note that both the procedure to register a custom car and the process of registering a vintage car follow different steps than those in the standard car registration procedure.
+Learn how to obtain a custom or antique car registration in ND by reading the sections below.

 Definition of a Custom or Antique Vehicle in North Dakota

 Car owners must review the North Dakota historic vehicle registration laws and the regulations related to registering custom car projects prior to undergoing either procedure.
-Under the current state code, a vintage vehicle registration card and antique license plates are only issued for vehicles that are at least 40 years old.
+Under the current state code, vintage or antique license plates are only issued for vehicles that are at least 40 years old.
 Also, these vehicles must not be used for common business operations.
-Similar to the antique car tags, the state DOT also issues collector license plates for vehicles that are at least 25 years old and used as collector's items.
+Similar to vintage car tags, the state DOT also issues collector license plates for vehicles that are at least 25 years old and used as collector’s items.
 These vehicles can only be driven to and from car shows, rallies, parades or other similar gatherings.
 Custom vehicle registrations, on the other hand, are available for vehicles that were altered and rebuilt by adding, removing or substituting certain components.
 Under state law, this type of vehicle is termed as a rebuilt or reconstructed vehicle.

 Steps in the North Dakota Registration Process